-- (a) the disciplinary offense; - (b) the basis for the charge; - (c) the potential consequences, including the potential length of the student's suspension; - (d) the opportunity for the student to have a hearing with the Principal concerning the proposed suspension, including the opportunity to dispute the charges and to present the student's explanation of the alleged incident, and for the parent to attend the hearing; - (e) the date, time, and location of the hearing; - (f) the right of the student and the student's parent to interpreter services at the hearing if needed to participate; - (g) if the student may be placed on long-term suspension following the hearing with the Principal, the student's short and long term suspension hearing rights and the right to appeal the Principal's decision to the Executive Director (see below).
+- 1. the disciplinary offense; - 2. the basis for the charge; - 3. the potential consequences, including the potential length of the student's suspension; - 4. the opportunity for the student to have a hearing with the Principal concerning the proposed suspension, including the opportunity to dispute the charges and to present the student's explanation of the alleged incident, and for the parent to attend the hearing; - 5. the date, time, and location of the hearing; - 6. the right of the student and the student's parent to interpreter services at the hearing if needed to participate; - 7. if the student may be placed on long-term suspension following the hearing with the Principal, the student's short and long term suspension hearing rights and the right to appeal the Principal's decision to the Executive Director (see below).